Frequently Asked Questions

 I can't download timetables.
 Can you help?

-You need to have a program called ‘Adobe Reader’ on your computer to download and view or print our timetables.
-If you don’t already have this, a free download is available from our website by clicking here
+Our timetables are saved in PDF format (Portable Document Format) which is readable by most modern web browsers.
+If when clicking a timetable download link it is not opened in your internet browser window, you will need to install a program called capable of reading PDF files.
+We reccomend ‘Adobe Reader’ to view or print our timetables.
+If you don’t already have this, a free download is available from their website by clicking here

 Making a Journey